microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 When combining a reused list node with a newly parsed node, we have to do some work to maintain the (2,3)-tree property.
 We know that both reused and newly parsed nodes are already (2,3)-trees, but they might have different heights - so we cannot just create parent nodes, since all children of a (2,3)-tree node have to have same height.

 How can we efficiently concatenize all these nodes of mixed heights into a single (2,3)-tree?
-This can easily be reduced to the problem of prepending or appending a smaller tree to a larger tree.
+This can easily be reduced to the problem of prepending or appending a smaller tree to a larger tree:
 If two trees have the same height, it is sufficient to create a list that contains both children.
 Otherwise, we insert the smaller tree of height $h_1$ into the larger tree of height $h_2$ and potentially break up nodes if they end up having more than 3 children (similar to how the insert operation of (2,3)-trees works).

 Because this has runtime $\mathcal{O}(h_2 - h_1)$, we take 3 adjacent nodes ($a$, $b$ and $c$) that we want to concatenize and concatenize either $a$ and $b$ or $b$ and $c$ first (potentially increasing the height of the tree), depending on which pair has the smaller height difference.
 This is repeated until all nodes are concatenized.
 As an additional optimization, we look for sequences of nodes that have the same height and create parent lists for them in linear time.

-To balance the lists α and γ of the previous example, we perform the concat operation on their children:
+To balance the lists α and γ of the previous example, we perform the concat operation on their children (lists in red violate the (2,3)-tree property, nodes in orange have unexpected height and nodes in green are recreated while rebalancing):

 ![AST after balancing lists](./long-lists-tree-reuse3.dio.svg)

-Because list B has height 3 and bracket pair β height 0 in the unbalanced tree, we need to append β to B and are finished with list α.
+Because list B has height 2 and bracket pair β height 0 in the unbalanced tree, we need to append β to B and are finished with list α.
 The remaining (2,3)-tree is B, thus it becomes the new root and replaces list α.
 Continuing with γ, its children δ and H have height 0, while G has height 1.
 We first concat δ and H and create a new parent node Y of height 1 (because δ and H have the same height).
 Then we concat Y and G and create a new parent list X (for the same reason).
 X then becomes the new child of the parent bracket pair, replacing the unbalanced list γ.

+In the example, the balancing operation effectively reduced the height of the top-most list from 3 to 2.
+However, the total height of the AST got increased from 4 to 5, which negatively impacts the worst-case query time.
+This is caused by the bracket pair β, which acts as leaf in the balanced list tree, but actually contains another list of height 2.
+Considering the internal AST height of β when balancing the parent list could improve the worst-case, but would leave the theory of (2,3)-trees.

+### Algorithmic Complexity

-We have to concatenize at most $\mathcal{O}(\mathrm{log}^2 N)$ many nodes with a maximum height of $\mathcal{O}(\mathrm{log} N)$ and additional $\mathcal{O}(E)$ many nodes of height 0.
-Because concatenizing two nodes of different height has time-complexity $\mathcal{O}(\mathrm{log} N)$ and all new nodes in a list are adjacent and have height 0, the time-complexity of the entire update operation is at most $\mathcal{O}(E + \mathrm{log}^3 N)$, given that finding a reusable node can be done fast enough.
+*Feel free to skip this section.* We have to concatenate at most $\mathcal{O}(\mathrm{log}^2 N)$ many nodes with a maximum list-height of $\mathcal{O}(\mathrm{log} N)$ (those we reused) and additional $\mathcal{O}(\mathrm{log}^2 N + E)$ many nodes of list-height 0 (those we reparsed).
+Because concatenating two nodes of different height has time-complexity $\mathcal{O}(\mathrm{log} N)$ and all reparsed nodes in a list are adjacent and have list-height 0, the time-complexity of the entire update operation is at most $\mathcal{O}(\mathrm{log}^3 N + E)$, given that finding a reusable node can be done fast enough.

 ### How do we find reusable nodes efficiently?